Anna9877/AnnabellaHines-MADA-project/code/processing_code/readme.md

-This folder contains code for processing and cleaning the data.
+This folder contains code for the processing and cleaning of the data.